 - You are or could be pregnant

-- You can return to light activities soon after this procedure, but you will have to avoid strenuous activities and heavy lifting for a few weeks.
+- Returning to light activities soon after going home, but avoiding strenuous activities and heavy lifting for a few weeks.

-- Avoid all activities that can increase pressure in the groin area.
-Move slowly from a lying to a seated position and avoid forceful sneezing, excess coughing, and constipation.
+- Avoiding activities that can increase pressure in the groin area.
+Move slowly from a lying to a seated position.

 Femoral hernia repair is surgery to repair a hernia near the groin or upper thigh.
 A femoral hernia is tissue that bulges out of a weak spot in the groin.
 Usually this tissue is part of the intestine.

-In surgery to repair the hernia, the tissue is pushed back in, and the weakened area is sewn closed or strengthened.
+During surgery to repair the hernia, the bulging tissue is pushed back in.
+The weakened area is sewn closed or strengthened.
 This repair can be done with open or laparoscopic surgery.
 You and your surgeon can discuss which type of surgery is right for you.